 A majority of buyers expect personalized experiences while interacting with companies.
 In fact, high personalization is linked to five to eight times the ROI on marketing spend and sales lifts of 20% or more.

 For companies, this means having a crystal-clear picture of their customers – their intent, personas, purchase stages, among other key information.
-It’s only through the synthesis of such holistic information can B2B marketers and sales teams achieve the level of personalization their B2B consumers seek i.e. seeing the right messages at the right time.
+It’s only through the synthesis of such holistic information can B2B marketers and sales teams gain insight into B2B consumer behavior and achieve the level of personalization their B2B consumers seek i.e. seeing the right messages at the right time.

 Unlike B2C channels, the B2B sales cycle is a long journey which makes B2B personalization efforts that much more important.
 The more marketers learn about their buyers at early communication stages, the more relevant they can engage to be- helping prospects identify specific solutions and services catered to their needs.